Pregnancy / Postpartum and the Pelvic Floor

 Pregnant Caucasian woman and black father of child touching belly, feeling happy about parenthood.

-Most women have heard that they should do “kegels” during and after pregnancy.
-A kegel is a contraction of the pelvic floor muscles.
+Most women have heard that they should do “Kegels” during and after pregnancy.
+A Kegel is a contraction of the pelvic floor muscles.
 These muscles get a lot of press related to pregnancy because of the important role they play in supporting the pelvic girdle through all the hormonal and mechanical changes that occur in the body during this season!

 Positioned like a hammock from pubic bone in the front to tailbone in the back, the pelvic floor is a group of muscles that supports the internal organs including the bladder and uterus.
-Also included are the sphincter muscles, which close and open the urethral and anal openings — relaxing to let urine and stool void when at the toilet.
+It also includes the sphincter muscles, which close and open the urethral and anal openings — relaxing to let urine and stool void when at the toilet.
 As the posture/weight distribution changes in the pregnant body, these support muscles must work harder in a “gravity dependent” position like standing and walking.
 For example, holding back urine may be easier when coughing/sneezing if you are lying down, but more difficult when upright.
-Urinary leakage can be one sign that the pressure system made up by your deep abdominal, pelvic floor, and other muscles isn’t working properly.
-Although this is a common issue for women who have experienced pregnancy and childbirth, it is not normal

 Learning how to identify and contract and relax the pelvic muscles can be challenging.
 It’s hard to figure out if you’re engaging a muscle you can’t see, unlike a bicep muscle, which you can look at and know whether it’s flexed or not.
-A pelvic health physical therapist can objectively assess the muscle strength, coordination and endurance to give women feedback on where they’re at, utilizing internal and/or external biofeedback units and analyzing the information they gather.

 Woman receives physical therapy treatment

-Whether baby is born vaginally or via cesarean section, there is muscle recovery and often scar tissue management involved after birth.
+Whether the baby is born vaginally or via cesarean section, there is muscle recovery and often scar tissue management involved after birth.
 Problems such as constipation/hemorrhoids, urinary leakage, pressure/heaviness/bulging from the vagina, and painful intercourse are all frequently experienced issues that can improve drastically with pelvic floor muscle and breath training for improved pressure management in the core.

 Working with a pelvic health specialist before, during and after pregnancy can help you return to your optimal function and ensure your focus is on the joy of motherhood.
+If you want to know more, read our blog: What to Expect During a Pelvic Floor Evaluation.

 Featured Patient Success Story